10 June 2020

 - If, according to an employer’s risk assessment, employees need to be protected, the employer may make it obligatory for employees to wear personal protective equipment that meets the set criteria.
 The employer is responsible for acquiring this equipment.
 Ergonomics and the employees’ state of health must be taken into account when selecting appropriate personal protective equipment.

-- If the employer considers wearing a surgical mask or filtering half masks to be necessary, this equipment should be put into the waste bin (mixed waste) when taking a break.
+- The surgical masks or filtering half masks should be put into the waste bin (mixed waste) when taking a break.
 Adequate breaks from wearing this equipment must be arranged so that employees have the ability to focus on their work.